Extract Class refactoring

 Specify a name for the class and where it should be placed — in a new file or in the same file as the original type.

 Select members to be extracted into the class.
-ReSharper suggests to extract all members that use the selected members.
+ReSharper suggests extracting all members that use the selected members.
 You can recognize the suggested members by the green Extract label.
 You do not have to accept this suggestion, but if you will, you can click Extract all suggested members to select all of them.

 As soon as you select a member, it gets the selector in the Source class member column.
 If you want the member to be directly available in the current class, click this selector and choose Create delegating wrapper for methods and properties or Create copy for properties and fields.

 If you are extracting a non-public member, which is used by other members that you do not extract, ReSharper warns you that these usages will not work if the extracted member is left non-public.
-You can either select the dependent members by clicking Extract all suggested members or click on the warning icon and choose one of the suggested fixes:
+You can either select the dependent members by clicking Extract all suggested members or click the warning icon and choose one of the suggested fixes:

 To apply the refactoring, click Next.